bcgov/bcgroundwater/README.md

 # bcgroundwater

-[bcgroundwater](https://github.com/bcgov/bcgroundwater/) is an [R](http://www.r-project.org) package to facilitate analysis and visualization of groundwater data from the British Columbia groundwater [observation well network](http://www.env.gov.bc.ca/wsd/data_searches/obswell/index.html).
+An [R](http://www.r-project.org) package to facilitate analysis and visualization of groundwater data from the British Columbia groundwater [observation well network](http://www.env.gov.bc.ca/wsd/data_searches/obswell/index.html).
 It provides functions for importing, cleaning, and summarizing groundwater data, analyzing long-term trends in groundwater levels, and visualizing analysis results.

 This package was developed by [Environmental Reporting BC](http://www.env.gov.bc.ca/soe/) to support our 2013 analysis of [trends in groundwater levels](http://www.env.gov.bc.ca/soe/indicators/water/wells/index.html?WT.ac=GH_wells).
+The code behind that analysis is available in its own GitHub [repository](https:/github.com/bcgov/groundwater_levels/).

 ### Features